yellowdog/python-examples/README.md

 }
 ```

-## Variable Substitutions in Work Requirement Properties
+### Variable Substitutions in Work Requirement Properties

 Variable substitutions can be used within any property value in TOML configuration files or Work Requirement JSON files.
 See the description [above](#variable-substitutions) for more details on variable substitutions.
 This is a powerful feature that allows Work Requirements to be parameterised by supplying values on the command line, via environment variables or via the TOML file.

-### Work Requirement Name Substitution
+#### Work Requirement Name Substitution

-The name of the Work Requirement itself can be used via the variable substitution `{{wr_name}}`.
-This can be used anywhere in the `workRequirement` section of the TOML configuration file, or in JSON Work Requirement definitions
+The name of the Work Requirement itself can be supplied using variable substitution `{{wr_name}}`.
+This can be used anywhere in the `workRequirement` section of the TOML configuration file, or in JSON Work Requirement definitions.

-### Task and Task Group Name Substitutions
+#### Task and Task Group Name Substitutions

 The following naming and numbering substitutions are available for use in TOML and JSON Work Requirement specifications, along with the context(s) in which each variable can be used.
 The variables can be used within the value of any property.